 These wings are saucy and fantastic on their own!
 However, if you are having a party or perhaps need a refreshing drink to enjoy alongside them, I’ve got you covered.

-- For refreshment, chile beer sangria is a fun take on a cocktail for a crowd and it’s a little more festive than just cracking a beer!
+For refreshment, chile beer sangria is a fun take on a cocktail for a crowd and it’s a little more festive than just cracking a beer!
+If it’s a small group, whip up a simple gin and ginger ale cocktail.

 Finally, if you make this honey bbq grilled chicken wings recipe, please be sure to give this recipe a rating or leave a comment!
 I love to hear when you all make recipes, and I do take the time to respond to every single comment.
 Feel free to drop questions below too, if you have them!